Chelsea Green specializes in books that promote the “politics and practice of sustainable living.”

-If you do not have access to email and must send your query or proposal through the mail, please send regular U.S. mail.
-Feel free to print your materials single-spaced and double sided, to save paper.
+If you do not have access to email and must send your query or proposal through the mail, please send by regular U.S. mail.
+Submitted materials will be returned only if accompanied by a self-addressed, stamped envelope.

-Because of the volume of submissions, response time can take several weeks.
+Due to the volume of submissions, response time can take several weeks.
 Thank you for your interest in Chelsea Green Publishing.